What is the Gund Gallery Art Loan Program?

 How does the Gund Gallery Art Loan Program work?

-- At this point, the borrower will arrange for a specific time / date for the installation of their artwork.
+- At this point, the borrower will arrange for a specific time and date for the installation of their artwork.
 The installation will be completed by a Gund Gallery Associate.
 Borrowers may not hang the works themselves.

 - Enjoy your artwork for the duration of the semester!
 Be sure to provide a safe and secure home for the artwork.

 - Artwork return will take place at the end of the semester.
-A Gund Gallery Associate will contact you to coordinate a date / time for the work to be removed from your room.
+A Gund Gallery Associate will contact you to coordinate a date and time for the work to be removed from your room.

 For more information about the Gund Gallery Art Loan Program, please refer to the Gund Gallery Art Loan Program FAQ.